ayeuhugyu/PepperBot/notes.md

   - prompts now have an nsfw property (to be used by the prompt browser)
   - you can now set the default prompt to a custom one
   - saved prompts can now be deleted
+- use `p/prompt edit` to try out all this new stuff
 - gpt now has a completely new prompt
   - if you for some reason want to use the old prompt, you still can by running `d/prompt use PepperBot/old`.
-- gpt conversations are now MUCH more customizable via the use of p/conversation configure
+- gpt conversations are now MUCH more customizable via the use of `p/conversation configure`
 - gpt responses now use openai's seeding feature so they can be reproduced
 - AI can now see stickers
-- default model is now gpt-4.1-nano instead of gpt-4o-mini. it's significantly cheaper and better at following instructions (which unfortunately means its also better at following openai's dumb instructions)
+- default model is now gpt-4.1-nano instead of gpt-4o-mini. it's significantly cheaper and better at following instructions (which unfortunately means its also better at following openai's dumb internal instructions)
 - GPT models have been completely overhauled, which means that in the future there is now support for models from manufacturers other than openai, including grok and llama models. here's an updated list of available models:
   - gpt-3.5-turbo (the oldest model i've ever used on pepperbot)
   - gpt-4o-mini (slightly more up to date openai model)